warptools/warpforge/_notes/using-uroot.md

 - is... just too clever for me, essentially.  it's cool, but it's too much.
 	- it's being very active as i type.  recoloring things, trying to give lots of hints... it's cool but, eh.
 	- i'm very nervous around overly clever interactive things and passing it through effectively and without flapping noises in containment contexts.  (even if it works, if we want to replay the logs of it, it's... noise.)
+- tries to open lots of files and spray lots of state by default.  dislike.  and doesn't play well on a read-only filesystem, which we will often have.
 - **it's not doing $PATH in any way that i recognize**, which is a showshopper.
 	- "Compilation error: variable $PATH not found" excuse me you what